-• If you need help finding free or low-cost vaccines and providers who give them, go to COVax4Kids.org, contact your local public health agency, or call the state health department's Family Health Line at 1-303-692-2229 or 1-800-688-7777.
-You can find your local public health agency at cdphe.colorado.gov/find-your-local-public-health-agency.
+If you need help finding free or low-cost vaccines and providers who give them, go to COVax4Kids.org, contact your LPHA, or call the Mile High Family Health Line at 303-692-2229 or 1-800-688-7777 to ask about Medicaid contact information.
+You can find your LPHA at cdphe.colorado.gov/find-your-local-public-health-agency.